nCino (NASDAQ:NCNO) Updates FY 2023 Earnings Guidance

 nCino (NASDAQ:NCNO – Get Rating) issued an update on its FY 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $-0.320-$-0.310 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.100.
 The company issued revenue guidance of $398 million-$400 million, compared to the consensus revenue estimate of $336.36 million.nCino also updated its Q1 2023 guidance to $-0.080-$-0.070 EPS.

-nCino (NASDAQ:NCNO – Get Rating) last released its quarterly earnings results on Thursday, March 31st.
+nCino (NASDAQ:NCNO – Get Rating) last announced its earnings results on Thursday, March 31st.
 The company reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.16) by ($0.01).
-The firm had revenue of $74.96 million for the quarter, compared to analysts’ expectations of $69.31 million. nCino had a negative return on equity of 11.43% and a negative net margin of 18.06%.
-The company’s quarterly revenue was up 32.5% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned ($0.11) EPS.
-Research analysts forecast that nCino will post -0.59 earnings per share for the current year.
+The company had revenue of $74.96 million for the quarter, compared to analyst estimates of $69.31 million. nCino had a negative return on equity of 11.43% and a negative net margin of 18.06%.
+The firm’s revenue for the quarter was up 32.5% on a year-over-year basis.
+During the same period last year, the firm earned ($0.11) earnings per share.
+Analysts expect that nCino will post -0.59 EPS for the current year.

-In related news, CFO David Rudow sold 2,215 shares of the company’s stock in a transaction on Wednesday, April 6th.
-The stock was sold at an average price of $43.63, for a total value of $96,640.45.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Pierre Naude sold 9,749 shares of the company’s stock in a transaction dated Wednesday, April 6th.
+In related news, CFO David Rudow sold 2,215 shares of the business’s stock in a transaction dated Wednesday, April 6th.
+The stock was sold at an average price of $43.63, for a total transaction of $96,640.45.
+Following the completion of the transaction, the chief financial officer now owns 198,385 shares of the company’s stock, valued at approximately $8,655,537.55.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Pierre Naude sold 9,749 shares of the business’s stock in a transaction dated Wednesday, April 6th.
 The stock was sold at an average price of $43.63, for a total value of $425,348.87.
+Following the transaction, the chief executive officer now directly owns 920,989 shares of the company’s stock, valued at approximately $40,182,750.07.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 87,487 shares of company stock valued at $3,730,255.
-35.40% of the stock is currently owned by insiders.
+In the last quarter, insiders have sold 87,487 shares of company stock valued at $3,730,255.
+35.40% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Canada Pension Plan Investment Board acquired a new stake in nCino during the 4th quarter valued at approximately $49,000.
-Advisors Asset Management Inc. lifted its holdings in nCino by 218.8% during the 4th quarter.
-Advisors Asset Management Inc. now owns 2,318 shares of the company’s stock worth $127,000 after buying an additional 1,591 shares during the last quarter.
-Janus Henderson Group PLC bought a new position in nCino during the 3rd quarter worth approximately $207,000.
-LPL Financial LLC bought a new position in nCino during the 3rd quarter worth approximately $389,000.
-Finally, Allstate Corp lifted its holdings in nCino by 12.7% during the 4th quarter.
-Allstate Corp now owns 9,536 shares of the company’s stock worth $523,000 after buying an additional 1,075 shares during the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of NCNO.
+Norges Bank acquired a new position in nCino in the 4th quarter valued at approximately $9,838,000.
+BlackRock Inc. lifted its position in shares of nCino by 0.8% in the 4th quarter.
+BlackRock Inc. now owns 4,227,466 shares of the company’s stock worth $231,919,000 after acquiring an additional 35,304 shares during the period.
+Goldman Sachs Group Inc. lifted its position in shares of nCino by 41.9% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 908,509 shares of the company’s stock worth $49,841,000 after acquiring an additional 268,139 shares during the period.
+Allstate Corp lifted its position in shares of nCino by 12.7% in the 4th quarter.
+Allstate Corp now owns 9,536 shares of the company’s stock worth $523,000 after acquiring an additional 1,075 shares during the period.
+Finally, Amalgamated Bank lifted its position in shares of nCino by 17.0% in the 4th quarter.
+Amalgamated Bank now owns 11,868 shares of the company’s stock worth $651,000 after acquiring an additional 1,724 shares during the period.

 About nCino (Get Rating)